Brett-Tanner/Journal/2024/Jul_24.md

 ## July 6th

+## LMS

+- Create a new branch & start chipping away at the UI rework
+  - [x] Make subtitle partial a header element
+  - [x] Style login page for mobile
+  - [x] Add new icons
+    - Add placeholder icons for non-teacher navs
+      - [x] Admins
+    - [x] Manually edit new icons to fit in the middle of their viewbox and fill the entire viewbox
+  - [x] Dynamically recolor icons
+    - [x] Explore ways to recolor them without creating partials
+      - Not a thing
+    - [x] Create the partials
+  - Side nav
+    - [x] SVGs not created from main_nav_link are taller
+    - [x] Apply Alex's fixed heights
+      - Had to divide all by 2
+    - [x] Add the JS controller to slide it out

+## July 7th

+- There's no way to add category resources to courses lol.
+Luckily I'm not filtering by that either yet
+  - Oops I am for teachers, so they haven't been able to see them
+  - [] Add course resource fields partial to the category resource form
+- [] Separate SSID: 2312000217 from incorrect parent
+- [] delete "akikookihara0319@gmail.com" account
 - Need some way of doing the early bird discounts for parties
   - They could be different per school
   - Some schools (new ones) can do free events